top of page

 Tessa Gordon

-Provisional Psychologist
+Registered Psychologist

 Licensed Marriage and Family Therapist (She/Her)

-Tessa Gordon is a Provisional Psychologist and Licensed Marriage and Family Therapist who works with eating disorders, body image, trauma, chronic illness, and relationships.
+Tessa Gordon is a Registered Psychologist and Licensed Marriage and Family Therapist who works with eating disorders, body image, trauma, chronic illness, and relationships.
 Her approach is collaborative, anti-pathologising, and grounded in justice, guided by the belief that people are not problems to be fixed but stories to be heard.

 With more than a decade of experience, Tessa supports adolescents, adults, couples, and families navigating complex relationships with food, body, and self, often alongside trauma, neurodivergence, or chronic pain.
 She helps clients move beyond survival mode toward connection, meaning, and self-trust.